MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 <!-- todo: is this required before using this sample? -->

-To become familiar with the app that this sample distributes, and to make sure your environment is set up for general Win32 WebView2 app development, build and run the Win32 sample app before using this deployment sample.
+To become familiar with the app that this sample distributes, and to make sure your environment is set up for general Win32 WebView2 app development, build and run the Win32 sample app (**WebView2APISample**) before using this deployment sample.

-1. Do the steps in [Win32 sample app](./webview2apissample.md) (**WebView2APISample**) and then continue below.
+1. Do the steps in [Win32 sample app (WebView2APISample)](./webview2apissample.md) (**WebView2APISample**) and then continue below.

 Prerequisite: As stated in the above page, Microsoft Visual Studio is required, including C++ support.
 Microsoft Visual Studio Code is not supported for this **WV2DeploymentVSInstallerSample** sample.